gordianknotC/nxp_note/flutter/android_to_flutter.md

 Note over MProc,MAct: A1) instantiate all FakeActivity<br>A2) setup intentFilters for each FakeActivity<br>

 MProc-->>MProc: prepare intenFilter mappings
-Note over MProc, MAct: 1) each fakeActivity has several intentFilters<br>2) each fakeActivity map to a unique string action<br>__represents an explicit activity request.<br>_<br> find out who is requesting from and to.
+Note over MProc, MAct: B1) each fakeActivity has several intentFilters<br>B2) each fakeActivity map to a unique string action<br>__represents an explicit activity request.<br>_<br> find out who is requesting from and to.

+MProc-->>MEvent: Ready!

+Note over MEvent: Scenario1: startActivity while s
 ```
 **brainstorming in A2:**
 - what we already have